 The gage data presented in this report represent a wetter than average year.
-Rainfall in WY2023 was 46.1 inches, more than 50% higher than average of 29.8 inches.
+Rainfall in WY2024 was 36.89 inches, higher than average of 29.9 inches, and the second wet year in a row following WY2023.
 All of the gage sites monitored remained flowing throughout the dry season, and specific conductivity remained relatively low.
-Out of the four gages on Soquel Creek, summer baseflows were highest in the lower portions of the watershed and lowest in the upper portions of the watershed.
+Out of the five gages on Soquel Creek, summer baseflows were highest in the lower portions of the watershed and lowest in the upper portions of the watershed.
 In Aptos Creek, the downstream gage generally had lower flows than the upstream gage.
 Flow in the lower portion of both watersheds show higher than expected daily fluctuation in streamflow that could not be explained by diurnal variability.
 Potential causes of the variability include sensor sensitivity limitations and the gages being in higher near-bed velocity gradient pools.
-If the MGA would like to try to reduce this variability, TU could try using a higher quality sensor at these sites in the future.
-This report represents the first full year of data collection at these gages.
+This report represents the second full year of data collection at these gages.
 Streamflow will continue to be monitored and comparison of multiple years of gaging will provide further insights into streamflow dynamics.